jakedansoncyber/GoConcurrency/doc.md

 ### Using all constructs together

 Here is the original main function that uses the books again.
 I optimized this to my liking, as the plural sight tutorial that I used for this program wanted to query the cache & database, even if the cache was hit.
-So I formatted the code to look like this, with the big note that I increased the fake delay for querying the database to make sure that the cache is working correctly as you can no longer know which data is coming fromt he cache or the database.
+So I formatted the code to look like this, with the big note that I increased the fake delay for querying the database to make sure that the cache is working correctly as you can no longer know which data is coming from the cache or the database.

+The plural sight instructor's end program also contained a sleep function as well which I didn't like, so I refactored the code so I no longer needed to await the printing of the books.

 ```go
 func main() {